hikerpig/vetur/README.md

   </a>
 </p>

-**NOTE: This repo is a fork of the [offcial vuejs/vetur](https://github.com/vuejs/vetur), have merged some long pending PRs, see the difference in [this diff](https://github.com/vuejs/vetur/compare/master...hikerpig:master).**
+**NOTE: This repo is a fork of the [offcial vuejs/vetur](https://github.com/vuejs/vetur), have merged some long pending PRs, see the difference in [this diff](https://github.com/vuejs/vetur/compare/master...hikerpig:master) or [Changelog](https://github.com/hikerpig/vetur/blob/master/CHANGELOG.md) .**

 Vue tooling for VS Code.